itsOwen/LetMeReShade/README.md

 ### Initial Setup

-1. Open the Quick Access Menu (...)
+1. Open the Quick Access Menu (...).
-2. Navigate to the LetMeReShade plugin
+2. Navigate to the LetMeReShade plugin.
-3. Click "Install ReShade" to set up the base components
+3. Click "Install ReShade" to set up the base components.

 ### Adding ReShade to Games

-1. Select a game from your library in the plugin interface
+1. Select a game from your library within the plugin interface.
-2. Click "Install ReShade" next to the game
+2. Click "Install ReShade" next to the game.
-3. Wait for the installation to complete
+3. Wait for the installation to complete.
-4. Launch your game and press HOME to access the ReShade overlay
+4. Launch your game and press **HOME** to access the ReShade overlay.

 ## ⚙️ Advanced Configuration

 The plugin supports various advanced settings:

 ```bash
 # Environment Variables (automatically managed)
 XDG_DATA_HOME=~/.local/share
 UPDATE_RESHADE=1